farahbrunache/travay-colony-vuejs-dapp/README.md

 4. Install dependencies: `npm install`
 5. Run `npm run dev`

+_Note to hackathon judges: There is Google Auth enabled to allow user auth until uPort is integrated to provide further decentralization.
+In addition we had intermittent issues with retrieiving the hask of the IPFS store of tasks.
+Thus for testing purposes we temporarily enabled Firebase and static JSON job data to test our UI._

 ## Project Description

 Many developing nations such as Haiti lack the infrastructure for providing public services, resulting in a lower quality of life with high unemployment.
 Travay leverages the power of the community by having citizens earn a steady livelihood by fulfilling good deeds posted by other citizens.
 Built with the colonyJS framework and Vue.js, Travay’s progressive web application enables citizens to create a profile to view, select, post, sponsor, and evaluate a job pertaining to a good deed.